 - Human error.
 This can include anything from server misconfigurations to sharing a file more widely than necessary.

-- Bad judgment.
-This can include taking shortcuts that unintentionally put the organization at risk, such as moving a file to a USB drive or personal file-storage account.
+- Bad judgement.
+This can include taking shortcuts that unintentionally put the organisation at risk, such as moving a file to a USB drive or personal file-storage account.

 Threats stemming from malicious users might include:

 - Sabotage: The malicious insider seeks to damage company systems or destroy data.

 - Fraud: The insider with malicious intent steals or alters data to create deception with an aim to disrupt the company or benefit financially.